 Chevron Corp. v Yaiguaje et al

-An almost seven-year long saga in the Canadian courts seeking recognition and enforcement of a US$9.5 million judgment fraudulently obtained in the Ecuadorian Courts against Chevron Corporation came to an end in 2019.
+An almost seven-year long saga in the Canadian courts seeking recognition and enforcement of a US$9.5 billion judgment fraudulently obtained in the Ecuadorian Courts against Chevron Corporation came to an end in 2019.
 The plaintiffs – 47 residents of Ecuador – commenced an action in 2012 in the Ontario Superior Court of Justice, seeking an order that the assets and/or shares of Chevron Canada Limited, a seventh-level indirect subsidiary of Chevron Corporation, were exigible to satisfy the Ecuadorian judgment.
 In the face of several key losses in the Canadian courts – as well as overwhelming findings in international tribunals that the Ecuadorian judgment was obtained as a result of a massive fraud perpetrated by the plaintiffs’ own lawyers – the plaintiffs consented to the dismissal of their Ontario action with costs in June of this year, thereby abandoning their quest to satisfy the judgment from Canadian assets.

 Under well-established corporate law principles, the assets of a corporate subsidiary are not exigible to satisfy the debts of a corporate parent or shareholder, absent circumstances that would justify piercing the corporate veil and disregarding the separate legal personality of parent and subsidiary.